 What was that amount generated through fundraising, donations and voluntary income?

 What was the total cost of advertising/PR and support costs (including admin, IT, infrastructure and overheads)?

 Overheads include fundraising costs, governance costs – €181, 206

 What was the organisation’s total income and expenditure?

 *Includes amortisation of Dublin City Council Grants (Once-off grant payments from the Department of the Environment in the form of non-repayable mortgages).

 What is the breakdown of volunteers to staff?

-ALONE has over 250 volunteers.
-By the end of 2016 this number will have reached 500.
-These volunteers are supported by 20 staff members and 5 interns.
+ALONE has over 500 volunteers.
+These volunteers are supported by 22 staff members.
 Volunteers and staff work across all the departments.
 (Volunteer numbers vary at different times of the year)

 27. What do your volunteers do?

 ALONE volunteers provide an invaluable service through their generous donation of time.
 Some volunteers act as a ‘befriender’ where they visit older people on a weekly basis to provide companionship and social engagement.
 Other volunteers support ALONE across the board in areas such as; communications, research, administration, services, maintenance, event management, transportation, cleaning and gardening.
-In 2015 ALONE volunteers offered 20,700 hours to vital service provision and we recorded a 93% volunteer retention rate.
+In 2016 ALONE volunteers offered 46,800 hours to vital service provision.

 28. What is ALONE doing now to help older people?